heathhenley/AOC/2015/README.md

 Using it as a chance to learn go, but after solving in python.

+Also went back to do this in Ocaml - man that's a mind f for me.
+I think what takes me 2 minutes in took me 2 hours in Ocaml, but gotta start somewhere.

 ### Day 2: I Was Told There Would Be No Math
 This was also straight forward, just calculating what it asked for.
 Good practice for reading files and parsing strings in Go, I finished Python in a few